ssilare-adobe/aso-chainlit-app/README.md

 1. Check the error messages in the console
 2. Verify your Azure OpenAI configuration
 3. Ensure all dependencies are correctly installed
+4. Check that your MCP server is running and accessible
-4. Check the Chainlit documentation for web interface issues
+5. Check the Chainlit documentation for web interface issues

 ## 🔮 Future Enhancements

-- **MCP Server Integration**: Enhanced tool integration through MCP servers
+- **Enhanced MCP Integration**: Support for multiple MCP servers and advanced tool orchestration
 - **Conversation History**: Persistent conversation storage
 - **Multi-user Support**: User authentication and session management
 - **Advanced Tooling**: Integration with external APIs and services
 - **Custom UI Themes**: Enhanced Chainlit interface customization
+- **Tool Management UI**: Web interface for managing and configuring MCP tools

 ## 📞 Support